MakarenaLabs/MuseBox-Documentation/sdk-docs/docs/api/general.md

 ```
 Where:

-- "execution_time" is the inference time on FPGA
 - "publisherQueue" is the same string that the Client sent previously
 - "status" is the status of the request (success / error)
 - "topic" is the requested inference task